 1. Which option is more affordable?

 Before we jump into what each OS can do, let’s discuss how much it will cost for you to acquire a device that will run a given OS.
-To start with, iPhones are rather expensive, with the latest iPhone Xs model going for a whopping $999 (assuming you’re not trading in an old model).
+To start with, iPhones are rather expensive, with iPhone XR going for $599 and iPhone 11 Pro for a whopping $999 (assuming you’re not trading in an old model).
 Even the much older iPhone 7 will take a bite out of your savings, at $449.

 As we discussed earlier, Android is available on a wide variety of devices, for better or for worse.
-However, even Android phones that are comparable to the iPhone Xs – such as the Google Pixel 3 or the Samsung Galaxy s10 – run quite a bit cheaper.
+However, even Android phones that are comparable to the iPhone XR – such as the Google Pixel 4 or the Samsung Galaxy s10 – run quite a bit cheaper.
 You could pick one of these phones up new for $799 or $749, respectively.

 No matter which of these options you choose, you’ll miss out on some features.
-The Galaxy s10 has the largest battery capacity, but the iPhone Xs Max has the biggest screen size.
-The Pixel 3 is lacking in storage, but has a superior camera and is well-integrated with Google Assistant.
+The Galaxy s10 has the largest battery capacity, but the iPhone XR has a huge (almost exactly the same as Galaxy s10) screen size.
+The iPhone is backed with an additional M12 coprocessor and LCD display for more subdued colors.
+The Pixel 4 is lacking in storage, but has a superior camera and is well-integrated with Google Assistant.

 On the low end, you can easily find Android phones for less than $200.
 Against the iPhone 7’s price, there’s no contest as to which is a more attractive number.
 However, remember that the iPhone 7 is going to be of generally better quality when it comes to features such as battery life, photo quality, screen size, and storage.